delawaremathguy/ShoppingList15/README.md

 * Cloud-syncing across devices on the same Apple ID is implemented with the proper entitlements having been added to the project.

   * To use Cloud-syncing, you will need an Apple Developer account, you will need to manage app signing, and you must specify your own bundle identifier.
-Be sure that in PersistentStore.swift you define the container to be an NSPersistentCloudKitContainer and not NSPersistentCloudKitContainer.
+See comments in PersistentStore.swift.

 * I have separated what were dual-purpose "AddOrModify" views for both Items and Locations so that we now have a "ModifyExisting" view that is presented via a NavigationLink, and an "AddNew" view that is brought up by a sheet.